 We use a variety of provisions to develop self-esteem and confidence of identified vulnerable pupils - fostering positive peer and parent relationships and removing social and emotional barriers to learning.
 For example:

-• Subsidising the cost of educational visits
+• Funding the cost of educational visits

-• Support for children with EAL
+• Support for children with Special Educational Needs and Disabilities (SEND)

 • Support with funding of school uniform